-It is said that Kumbha the very word comes from the immortal Pot of Nectar, which the Demigods (Devtas) and Demons (Asuras) fought over.
-Our ancient scriptures like the puranas also mention about how the demigods and demons together made the nectar of immortality and decided to share it equally.
+The word Kumbha means the immortal Pot of Nectar, which the Demigods (Devtas) and Demons (Asuras) fought over.
+Our ancient scriptures like the puranas also mention how the demigods and demons together made the nectar of immortality and decided to share it equally.

 Significance of Triveni Sangam

 Festivals at Triveni Sangam

 - One of the most revered festivals – the Kumbha Festival is held at Prayag on the lunar conjunction day.